jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

   - Kotlin
 ---

-# Reusable Modules - It's as easy as ABI

-In this post I’m going to share my mental model for evaluating if a Gradle modules in your project are reusable.
+In this post I’m going to share my mental model for evaluating if a Gradle moduls in your project is reusable.
 This is a « lightning post » which pairs up with a lightning talk I have recently given at Kotlin London.

-At the end I’ll share resources for you to dive deeper into the topic!

-We’ll start by looking at two key concepts:
+We'll start by looking at two key concepts:

 - Kotlin’s visibility modifiers - We’ll focus on `public`, `internal` and `private`
 - Declaring dependencies in Gradle - `api` and `implementation`

-We’ll tie those together to explore how a composition of the two impacts an Application Binary Interface.
+Then we'll tie them together to explore how a composition of the two forms an Application Binary Interface.

-Finally, we’ll tie these together to see how this impacts the reusability of your Gradle module.

-## Lighting Primers

-- **What is a Gradle Module?** - A compilation unit in Gradle.
-It is normally a folder with a `build.gradle[.kts]` file inside it.
-- **Wha**
+Then we'll evaluate what impact this has on a module's reusability.

-## Visibility Modifiers
+## Visibility modifiers

-Visibility modifiers are such a foundational part of Kotlin that you don’t think about them.
+A foundational part of Kotlin that you don’t think about them.
 But it is important you do, they have a large impact on your project’s reusability.

-Let us look at the three core modifiers: `public`, `internal` and `private`.

 ### `public`

-Look at the code below.
-We’ve created a `ViewModel` with the `public` modifier.
+In the code below the `LoginViewModel` has been modified with the `public` modifier.

 ```kotlin
 public class LoginViewModel() : ViewModel() {